mrkkrp/markkarpov.com/tutorial/megaparsec.md

   , string "mailto" ]
 ```

-*`choice` is just a synonym for `asum`—an operation that folds a list
+*`choice` is just a synonym for `asum`—an operation that folds a list,
-putting `(<|>)` between its elements, so the two definitions of `pScheme`
+putting `(<|>)` between its elements—so the two definitions of `pScheme` are
-are actually the same, although the one which uses `choice` may look a bit
+actually the same, although the one that uses `choice` may look a bit
 nicer.*

 After the scheme, there should be a colon `:`.
-Recall that to require
+Recall that to require one
-something to go after something else, we use monadic bind or `do`-notation:
+thing to follow another, we use monadic bind or `do` notation:

 ```haskell
 data Uri = Uri